Advice on Selling a Property

-As most people know, Estate Agents carry details of the majority of properties for sale.
+As most people are aware, Estate Agents carry details of the majority of properties for sale.
 This can be through their offices, web sites and in the local newspapers.
 However, there is a fairly substantial charge involved if they sell your house and some people choose not to go through an Estate Agent.

 People that are convinced their house will sell quickly may choose to sell privately, without the use of an Estate Agent.
 This can save on selling fees but will mean that you have to show the house yourself and undertake virtually the same tasks as the Estate Agent would have.